-The Control Wheel Sensitivity setting adjusts how responsive the control wheel inputs (target size, reticle subtension, target speed, and wind speed) are.
+The Control Wheel Sensitivity setting adjusts how responsive the control wheel inputs are.
+This setting affects the target size, reticle subtension, target speed and wind speed control wheels.

 Display Brightness

 The display brightness setting allows you to dim the display to make the application easier to use in low light settings.
 To adjust the display brightness, from the settings display, slide the Display Brightness slider left or right until the desired effect is reached.